The Wolf (TV series)

 The Wolf (狼殿下 (Láng Diànxià, Wolf Highness, Wolf Prince)) is a 2020 Chinese television series starring Darren Wang, Li Qin, Xiao Zhan, Xin Zhilei, Kuo Shu-yao, and Lin Yo-wei.
-It was aired on Tencent Video, iQiyi, and Youku on November 19, 2020.
+It aired on Tencent Video, IQIYI, and Youku on November 19, 2020.

 Synopsis

-Ma Zhaixing, the daughter of Kuizhou city governor Ma Ying, met a kind-hearted teenage boy who grew up in the mountain forest.
+Ma Zhaixing, the daughter of Kuizhou city governor Ma Ying, met a kindhearted teenage boy who grew up in the mountain forest.
 When the teenage boy saved a young wolf, he was implicated in a murder and was hunted down, falling off a cliff.
-He was adopted as a son by Chu Kui, (the emperor of Yang empire) and given the title of Prince Bo.
+He was adopted as a son by Chu Kui, the emperor of Yang empire, and given the title of Prince Bo.
 Eight years later, Prince Bo encountered Ma Zhaixing by chance.
 He liked the wisdom and bravery of Ma Zhaixing.
 Ma Zhaixing also found that although Prince Bo was in a high status, he still retains his natural kindness and sense of justice.
 With the support of Ma Zhaixing, Prince Bo opposed harsh governance, helped civilians, supported justice, and prevented brothers from fighting.
-After going through many trials and tribulations, the two finally had their own happiness.
+After going through many trials and tribulations, the two finally found their own happiness.